linux-kernel-labs-zh/so2-labs/README.md

 Only on WSL, we need to instsall an X11 server:
 Just download it from [here](https://sourceforge.net/projects/vcxsrv/) and launch the installer.
-After installing it, run the XLaunch app and make sure you select the following checkbox
+After installing it, run the XLaunch app and make sure you select the following checkbox.
+Make sure the XLaunch app is running!

 ![XLaunch](./img/XLaunch.png)

-"Also, ensure that both of the VcXsrv checkboxes are checked in the Windows Firewall Manager."
+Also, ensure that both of the VcXsrv checkboxes are checked in the Windows Firewall Manager.
 ![XLaunch2](./img/XLaunch2.png)

 Now, you should be able to run the `make gui` command.